Last Updated on April 12, 2026

 A Disney Resort Line monorail train

-To get to Tokyo DisneySea, take the Disney Resort Line, a monorail that runs in one direction and loops around four stations.
+To get to Tokyo DisneySea, take the Disney Resort Line, a monorail that runs in a loop with four stations.
 Tokyo DisneySea Station is the third stop.
+You can board the Disney Resort Line at Disney Resort Gateway Station, which is just a short walk from JR Maihama Station.

 There is no fixed timetable; instead, the monorail runs every few minutes, so you never have to wait long.
 The monorail is automated, so even though there is a conductor at the very back, you can find observation seats at the front with a great view.
 Also, when there is a special event, you might spot one of the limited-edition “wrapped” trains featuring colorful decorations.